Committees Meeting Night

 - Peace and Justice: local and global issues related to human rights.

 It takes a village to raise faith-filled youth.
-This group is a village that plans fun and faith-filled activities for youth of our parish (grades 6-12).
-Activities range from movie night to apple pie baking to volleyboll to s’mores.
+We are a village of parishioners – parents and youth – who plan fun and faith-filled activities for the young people of our parish (grades 6-12).
+Activities range from movie night & s’mores to apple pie baking to volleyboll to noteworthy speakers.
 We are open to your suggestions and ideas.
 Come, join our village and help us raise these kids!
-Contacts: Allyson Bernstorf, 664-6938; Kathy Feltes, 645-9023.
+Contacts: Debby Ulve, 402-290-3381; Allyson Bernstorf, 664-6938; Kathy Feltes, 645-9023.

 Our parish is divided up into geographic neighborhoods.
 Volunteers visit new parishioners within their respective neighborhoods as a welcome to our parish; familiarizing them with the various parish programs and helping them get to know more parishioners in their area.
 If you are aware of new people having moved into your neighborhood who may be Catholic or searching for a church, contact the parish office, 645-8816.